tobiscode/disstans/docsrc/examples/example_1.rst

 This means we have to add models to the ``'final'`` timeseries at all stations.
-In the :doc:`Tutorials </tutorials>`, this was done individually for each station using a loop and explicitly instantiating :class:`~geonat.models.Model` objects, and then adding them to the stations using :meth:`~geonat.station.Station.add_local_model_dict`.
+In the :doc:`Tutorials </tutorials>`, this was done individually for each station using a loop and explicitly instantiating :class:`~disstans.models.Model` objects, and then adding them to the stations using :meth:`~disstans.station.Station.add_local_model_dict`.
-This was both desired to illustrate the object-based nature of GeoNAT, as well as necessary since we needed direct access to the model objects anyway to read in parameters and then evaluate the models to create synthetic timeseries.
+This was both desired to illustrate the object-based nature of disstans, as well as necessary since we needed direct access to the model objects anyway to read in parameters and then evaluate the models to create synthetic timeseries.

-Here, the models we're using will change throughout the examples, and we don't need explicit access to the individual fitted parameters anytime soon, so we can skip all of the work and instead just define the models using keyword dictionaries, taking advantage of the :meth:`~geonat.network.Network.add_local_models` that will do all of the instantiating and assigning for us:
+Here, the models we're using will change throughout the examples, and we don't need explicit access to the individual fitted parameters anytime soon, so we can skip all of the work and instead just define the models using keyword dictionaries, taking advantage of the :meth:`~disstans.network.Network.add_local_models` that will do all of the instantiating and assigning for us:

 .. doctest::